mjang/documentation-theme-jekyll/README.md

 * Add, update or remove change log entries from your posts.
 * Tag entries as minor or major in the front matter.
+* Adding items to the changelog will automatically generate the xml file for the RSS feed.

 ### Search